Bob Jones University v. United States: Supreme Court decision

 Lewis F. Powell wrote a separate concurring opinion, emphasizing the importance of Congressional approval for administrative policy changes.
-William H. Rehnquist was the sole dissenter, arguing that the literal terms of the governing statute could not be read to exclude Bob Jones from charitable status.
+William H. Rehnquist was the sole dissenter, arguing that the literal terms of the governing statute could not be read to exclude Bob Jones University from charitable status.

 Aftermath

 The case has been cited in many subsequent decisions as well as by commentators, due to the significance of the precedent it established.

 In 2000, BJU president Bob Jones III announced on Larry King Live that the school had dropped its ban on interracial dating.
 The change was prompted by a media uproar after a visit to the school by then-presidential candidate George W. Bush.
 In February 2017, BJU president Steve Pettit announced that the school had regained its tax-exempt status.